 A student remains responsible for the academic honesty of work submitted in PLNU courses and the consequences of academic dishonesty beyond receipt of the final grade in the class and beyond the awarding of the diploma.
 Ignorance of these catalog policies will not be considered a valid excuse or defense.
 Students may not withdraw from a course as a response to a consequence.
 A student who is caught cheating on any item of work will receive a zero on that item and may receive an "F" for the semester.
-See the PLNU Catalog for a further explanation of the PLNU procedures for dealing with academic dishonesty.
+See the PLNU Catalog for a further explanation of the PLNU procedures for academic dishonesty (http://catalog.pointloma.edu/content.php?catoid=1278#Academic Honesty).